LabShengLi/nanome/index.md

 > singularity  --version
 > ```

-* Check Guppy basecalling tool and Megalodon methylation-calling tool versions in container (**Note: The first time execution will take times (20 mins ~ 40 mins) to cache containers.
+* Check Guppy basecalling tool and Megalodon methylation-calling tool versions in container (**Note: The first time execution will take times (15 mins ~ 30 mins) to cache containers from DockerHub.
 The next time execution will be very quick.**):

 ```